DirectorySecurity Advisories

 Advisories

-Chainguard Image for spiffe-helper-fips
+Chainguard Container for spiffe-helper-fips

 A secure, minimal container image for the SPIFFE Helper utility that automates X.509 SVID certificate rotation for services that can't natively fetch X.509-SVIDs.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/spiffe-helper-fips:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Compatibility Notes